Travelling safely with a lung condition

 Air pollution is harmful to everyone, but people with lung conditions are more at risk.

-You can find information about air quality in the UK on the Defra website.
+You can find information about air quality in the UK on the DEFRA website.
 You can check the air quality of locations around the world on the World Air Quality Index website.

 High altitude